MoonlightCapital/MoonlightBot-docs/README.md

 ## Command Permissions

 MoonlightBot uses Discord's built-in permissions system to control who is and is not be able to execute certain commands.
-Some commands have required permissions set up by default, and all commands can have overrides for specific roles or users.
+Some commands have required permissions set up by default, and overrides for specific users and roles can be applied to all commands.
 To set up permissions properly, please follow the [Permission Tutorial](./start-up/permission-tutorial.md).

 ## Logging